Vietsol-Co-Ltd/CAN-tracing/README.md

 At byte 144 the data follows.

-Data starts with an BaseHeader. each BaseHeader starts with LOBJ 0x4A424F4C(JBOL).
+Data starts with an BaseHeader which always starts with LOBJ 0x4A424F4C(JBOL).

 Which is subsequent followed by a two possible ObjectHeaders